ElliotKillick/qvm-create-windows-qube/README.md

 - [x] Support Windows Server 2008 R2 to Windows Server 2019
 - [x] Support Windows 10 Enterprise LTSC (Long Term Support Channel)
     - Provides security updates for 10 years, very stable and less bloat than stock Windows 10
+- [ ] Support Windows 11
+    - Qvm-Create-Windows-Qube was made to be Windows version independent, the only real work to do here is creating an answer file (probably just slightly modifying the Windows 10 one) and adding it `mido.sh` (which will not be a problem now that I've extended it's functionality to download from behind the gated Microsoft ISO download API)
+    - The real question is whether Qubes Windows Tools is going to work under Windows 11
+        - Microsoft has a fantastic track record for backwards compatibility even at the kernel API level though (because businesses love backwards compatibility) so it's possible it works just fine
+        - Help wanted, testers welcome
 - [x] Provision Chocolatey
 - [x] Add an option to slim down Windows as documented for Qubes [here](https://www.qubes-os.org/doc/windows-template-customization/)
 - [x] Make `windows-mgmt` air gapped